kruti-2902/Crime-Analysis/README.md

 Provides a yearly summary of total crime statistics.
 Includes crime data for each state/UT from 2016 to 2021.
 Facilitates the analysis of trends and changes in crime rates over time.

+### Deployment

+The visualizations created in this project were developed using Microsoft Power BI.
+The deployment involves publishing the Power BI reports to the Power BI service, enabling easy sharing and accessibility.
+Users can explore insights through an intuitive interface, helping stakeholders analyze crime trends and patterns effectively.